hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

 * `region` - (Required) The region to operate under.

-## Authentication JSON Files
+## Authentication JSON File

-Authenticating with Google Cloud services requires two separate JSON
+Authenticating with Google Cloud services requires a JSON file which we call the _account file_.

-files: one which we call the _account file_ and the _client secrets file_.
+This file is downloaded directly from the

-Both of these files are downloaded directly from the [Google Developers Console](https://console.developers.google.com).
-To make the process more straightforwarded, it is documented here.
+[Google Developers Console](https://console.developers.google.com).
+To make the process more straightforwarded, it is documented here:

 1. Log into the [Google Developers Console](https://console.developers.google.com) and select a project.